ysoh286/honours-project-2017/detailed-notes.md

 - Limitations/thoughts: currently works with the plot pre-defined in R, how accurate is gridSVG in translating co-ordinates(?), works best when you've got a plot with a consistent naming scheme (for panels + locating elements)

 - DOM version: (in progress)
-  - Managed to render plot on the page
+  - Managed to render plot, dropdowns on the page
+  - Still figuring out how to link everything together....

 **More about HTMLWidgets:**